AARP Hearing Center

 States should enforce antitrust statutes regarding retailer tie-ins and restraints of trade.

-States should license manufacturers (both in- and out-of-state) and establish manufactured home recovery funds to assist with warranty repairs if a manufacturer goes out of business or refuses to provide warranty service.
+States should license manufacturers and establish manufactured home recovery funds to assist with warranty repairs if a manufacturer goes out of business or refuses to provide warranty service.